alabou/bcp-006-01/docs/NMOS With H.264.md

   - "CAVLCIntra-444"

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)
-  The Flow resource MUST indicate the H.264 level, which defines a lower bound on the required throughput for a decoder in the image (or decoded) domain.
+  The Flow resource MUST indicate the H.264 level, which defines a set of limits on the values that may be taken by the syntax elements of an H.264 bitstream.
   The permitted `level` values are strings, defined as per ITU-T Rec.
 H.264 Annex A
   - "1" (Default is not specified)
   - "1b", "1.1", "1.2", "1.3"